forestdb/forestdb.org/models/infinite-hmm.md

     (sample-words 'start)

-Compare to the version in Ref:ProbMods:
+Compare to the version in Ref:Goodman2008uq:

     (define get-symbol (DPmem 1.0 gensym))